pantrypoints/sp/content/en/research/countries/china/xi/chapter-03c.md

 The party's leadership is the fundamental and lifeline of the party and the country, and the interests and happiness of the people of all ethnic groups throughout the country.
-Since the beginning of reform and opening up, the Communist Party of China has persisted in strengthening and improving the party's leadership, actively coped with various risks and tests faced by the party under the conditions of long-term ruling and reform and opening up, continued to promote the new great project of party building, maintained the party's advanced nature and purity, and maintained the
+Since the beginning of reform and opening up, the CCP has persisted in strengthening and improving the party's leadership, actively coped with various risks and tests faced by the party under the conditions of long-term ruling and reform and opening up, continued to promote the new great project of party building, maintained the party's advanced nature and purity, and maintained the